snoyberg/yesoddocs/hamlet/references.markdown

     name person

 where argument is the argument passed to the template, and everything will work out correctly.
-However, occasionally we'll want to run monadic code.
-For example:

-    lookupOccupation :: Person -> IO HtmlContent

-One approach would be to force the user to run all non-pure code before calling the template.
-While this has its merits, Hamlet wants to allow writing very memory-efficient code, which will sometimes mean interleaving monadic calls.
-So references allow you to specify that a given function will return a monadic value; in particular:

-    *lookupOccupation.person

-You can chain monadic and non-monadic calls together as much as you like, Hamlet handles all the juggling.
-For example:

-    address.*home.firstSon.*father.family

-would become:

-    (father family) >>= home . firstSon >>= return . address

-Most people will be using pure functions the majority of the time, in which case references look very much like function application.
-However, when you need the extra power, it's there.

-Please note that when dealing with [loops](loops.html), the asterisk denotes the difference between lists and enumerators.
-See the [loops](loops.html) page for more details.
+**NOTE**: Previous versions of Hamlet allowed embedding of monadic code in templates.
+This feature was not used very often and introduced a significant performance hit, and was removed in version 0.3.0.

 ### forall and maybe bindings